c3biobank/uts-pamod/README.md

 - **MCU**: STM32F072RB (Nucleo-F072RB)
 - **Connection**: USB-CDC (`/dev/ttyACM0`) or UART (`/dev/ttyS0`) at 115200 8N1

+**Note: The PAM device (STM32F072RB) needs to be connected to the Raspberry Pi for at least 10 seconds before the Pi can issue any command to it.**

 ## License

 MIT — see [LICENSE](LICENSE).